XanaduAI/Xanadu-Quantum-Codebook/README.md

-# Xanedu Quantum Codebook
+# Xanadu Quantum Codebook

-The Xanedu Quantum Codebook is an experimental, exercise-based introduction to quantum computing using [PennyLane](https://pennylane.ai).
+The Xanadu Quantum Codebook is an experimental, exercise-based introduction to quantum computing using [PennyLane](https://pennylane.ai).
 This repository contains all the source text and coding challenge templates in the Codebook;
 the Codebook itself is available at [codebook.xanadu.ai](https://codebook.xanadu.ai).